-(a)(1) List of Financial Statements The following are filed as part of this report: Report of Independent Registered Public Accounting Firm Consolidated balance sheets as of December 31, 2023 and 2022 Consolidated statements of operations for the years ended December 31, 2023 and 2022 Consolidated statements of comprehensive income for the years ended December 31, 2023 and 2022 Consolidated statements of changes in shareholders' equity for the years ended December 31, 2023 and 2022 Consolidated statements of cash flows for the years ended December 31, 2023 and 2022 Notes to consolidated financial statements (a)(2) List of Financial Statement Schedules Schedule II - Valuation and Qualifying Accounts.
+(a)(1) List of Financial Statements The following are filed as part of this report: Report of Independent Registered Public Accounting Firm Consolidated balance sheets as of December 31, 2024 and 2023 Consolidated statements of income for the years ended December 31, 2024 and 2023 Consolidated statements of comprehensive income for the years ended December 31, 2024 and 2023 Consolidated statements of changes in shareholders' equity for the years ended December 31, 2024 and 2023 Consolidated statements of cash flows for the years ended December 31, 2024 and 2023 Notes to consolidated financial statements (a)(2) List of Financial Statement Schedules Schedule II - Valuation and Qualifying Accounts.
 Financial statement schedules other than the one listed are omitted for the reason that they are not required or are not applicable, or the required information is shown in the financial statements or notes thereto, or contained elsewhere in this report. (a)(3) List of Exhibits Exhibit Index as seen below